Akashgowda-hub/Firstdemorepo/README.md

   For additional help, use the Git CLI docs.

-  <br>Once the repo is created, run the following command to link the remote repo with the current folder and files:</br>
-  <br>git remote add origin "https://github.com/your-username/<repo-name>.git"</br>
-  <br>Once confirmation is received, use add, commit, and push commands to update your local files/repo to the remote repo.</br>
+  Once the repo is created, run the following command to link the remote repo with the current folder and files: git remote add origin "https://github.com/your-username/<repo-name>.git" Once confirmation is received, use add, commit, and push commands to update your local files/repo to the remote repo.

 11. **Git Branch**

-  <br>git branch : lists all the local branches in the repository.</br>
-  <br>git branch -m main : renames the current branch to main.
-(Note: It's commonly used to switch to the main branch from an older default branch name like master.)</br>
-  <br>git checkout <branchname> : Switches to an existing branch.</br>
-  <br>git checkout -b <newbranchname> : Creates a new branch and switches to it.</br>
-  <br>git branch -d <branchname> : Deletes a branch locally.</br>
+  git branch : lists all the local branches in the repository. git branch -m main : renames the current branch to main.
+(Note: It's commonly used to switch to the main branch from an older default branch name like master.) git checkout <branchname> : Switches to an existing branch. git checkout -b <newbranchname> : Creates a new branch and switches to it. git branch -d <branchname> : Deletes a branch locally.

-  Note: <br>This command deletes the specified branch from your local repository.
-You must ensure that the branch you're deleting is not the branch you're currently on (if you are on         the branch, Git will prevent you from deleting it).</br>
+  Note: This command deletes the specified branch from your local repository.
+You must ensure that the branch you're deleting is not the branch you're currently on (if you are on         the branch, Git will prevent you from deleting it).

 12. ** Merging code**

-  <br>git merge <branchname> :The git merge command is used to combine the changes from one branch into another.</br>
+  git merge <branchname> :The git merge command is used to combine the changes from one branch into another.

-  <br>Example: If you are on the main branch and want to merge a branch called feature-xyz into it, you would run:</br>
-  git merge feature-xyz
+  Example: If you are on the main branch and want to merge a branch called feature-xyz into it, you would run: git merge feature-xyz

-  <br>git diff <branchname> : To compare commits,branches, files & more</br>
+  git diff <branchname> : To compare commits,branches, files & more

 13. **Fork**

-  <br>A fork is a copy of someone else's repository (repo) that you can modify freely without affecting the original repo.</br>
-  <br>commonly used in open-source projects.</br>
+  A fork is a copy of someone else's repository (repo) that you can modify freely without affecting the original repo. commonly used in open-source projects.
-  <br>Example: You fork a project on GitHub, and now you have your own copy of the code to edit and make changes.</br>
+  Example: You fork a project on GitHub, and now you have your own copy of the code to edit and make changes.

 14.  ** Pull Request (PR) **
-  <br>A Pull Request (PR) is a way to ask someone to review and merge your changes into their repository.
-You "request" to have your changes merged by the project maintainers.</br>
+  A Pull Request (PR) is a way to ask someone to review and merge your changes into their repository.
+You "request" to have your changes merged by the project maintainers.
-  <br>Example: You make changes in your forked repo, and when you're ready, you create a PR to propose these changes to the original repo.</br>
+  Example: You make changes in your forked repo, and when you're ready, you create a PR to propose these changes to the original repo.

 15. ***Delete the Most Recent Commit Locally and Remote (Hard Reset)***

    "git reset --hard HEAD~1"

-  <br>--HEAD~1 refers to the previous commit (one commit before the current)</br>
-  <br>--hard means you want to reset both your working directory and the commit history.</br>
+  --HEAD~1 refers to the previous commit (one commit before the current) --hard means you want to reset both your working directory and the commit history.

   16. **Push the Changes to the Remote Repository**

    "git push origin main --force"

-   <br>git reset <file>: Unstages changes that have been added to the staging area.</br>
-   <br>git reset HEAD~1: Undo the last commit but keep the changes in your working directory.</br>
-   <br>git reset <commit-hash>: Reset your HEAD to a specific commit, keeping changes in your working directory but unstaged.</br>
-   <br>git reset --hard <commit-hash>: Completely discards all changes and resets your repository to a specific commit (destructive).</br>
+   git reset <file>: Unstages changes that have been added to the staging area. git reset HEAD~1: Undo the last commit but keep the changes in your working directory. git reset <commit-hash>: Reset your HEAD to a specific commit, keeping changes in your working directory but unstaged. git reset --hard <commit-hash>: Completely discards all changes and resets your repository to a specific commit (destructive).